ademiando/ademiando/README.md

 ### 🐣 About Me

-A finance enthusiast exploring the creative side of the web, Currently blending logic and art through WebGL, Three.js, and interactive animations.
+A finance enthusiast exploring the creative side of the web.
+Currently blending logic and art through WebGL, Three.js, and interactive animations.

 ---